How to Choose a Pet for Your Family and Lifestyle

 Let The Right Pet Choose You

-When you have exhausted all other avenues of choosing the right first pet for your family, let an animal choose you.
-Animals seem to have an uncanny ability to judge the character of humans, and will often "choose" a new owner themselves.
+When you have exhausted all other avenues of choosing the right first pet for your family.
+Then let an animal choose you.
+Animals seem to have an uncanny ability to judge the character of humans.
+Animals will often choose a new owner themselves.

-Cats will usually lay seemingly lethargic in a kennel, sleeping through your visit or not having any interest in engaging with you.
+Cats will usually lay lethargic in a kennel.
+Sleeping through your visit or not having any interest in engaging with you.
 A cat that rubs along the kennel gate and purrs with excitement is likely hoping you will choose it for a pet.

-One of the best dogs I ever had was from a shelter, the only one that paid any attention to my mother and I when we were in the kennel room.
-We asked him "Do you want to come home with us" and he started not barking but "talking" (not English but you know what I mean) and responded verbally with what sounded like a "yes".
-I named him "red" as he was a mix with a chow and had beautiful cinnamon red fur, he was the best dog companion I ever had or could have expected.
+One of the best dogs I ever had was from a shelter.
+The only one that paid any attention to my mother and I when we were in the kennel room.
+We asked him 'Do you want to come home with us?'.
+He started not barking but 'talking' (not English but you know what I mean).
+He responded verbally with what sounded like a 'yes'.
+I named him Red.
+He was a mix with a chow and had beautiful cinnamon red fur, he was the best dog companion I ever had or could have expected.